pascalgrimaud/docker-ubuntu/README.md

   * [pascalgrimaud/ubuntu/](https://registry.hub.docker.com/u/pascalgrimaud/ubuntu/)

-This image is used to set the locale to en_US.UTF-8 and to install :
+This image is used to set the locale to en_US.UTF-8.

-  * python-software-properties
-  * software-properties-common
-  * vim
-  * curl
-  * wget
-  * unzip
-  * git

 The Docker builds on [CircleCI](https://circleci.com)